Mulla Muhammad Muqim: Influences and beliefs

 The author of Najum al Sama describes Muqim as the 'foremost scholar of Kashmir', a testament to his intellectual prominence.
 Despite this distinguished reputation, Muqim faced significant opposition upon arriving in Awadh, where he incurred the resentment of numerous pretenders.
-Bihbahani notes that in Awadh, envious scholars, threatened by Muqim’s eminence, falsely branded him an Akhbari, seeking to undermine his authority:His adversaries in order to spoil his prospects and to thrive at his costs have dubbed him as a traditionalist (Akhbariaya).
-The charge of being a Akhbari has also been recorded by Jaun Cole who writes:Mulla Muhammad Muqim Kashmiri arrived in Lucknow in 1786 as a refuge, attaining a reputation as an Akhbari and a miracle-worker.
+Bihbahani notes that in Awadh, envious scholars, threatened by Muqim's eminence, falsely branded him an Akhbari, seeking to undermine his authority:His adversaries in order to spoil his prospects and to thrive at his costs have dubbed him as a traditionalist (Akhbariaya).
+The charge of being an Akhbari has also been recorded by Jaun Cole who writes:Mulla Muhammad Muqim Kashmiri arrived in Lucknow in 1786 as a refuge, attaining a reputation as an Akhbari and a miracle-worker.
 The belief that Muqim possessed the ability to perform miracles endures in the oral traditions of the Shia community in Kashmir, where his grave remains a cherished site for visitation and prayer.
 In the nineteenth century, the deepening debate between the Akhbari and the Usuli school was creating ruptures both within the clerical classes and amongst Shia laity.
-While a majority of Kashmiri Shia scholars adhered to the Usuli school, Awadh was gradually transforming from a Akhbari to an Usuli outlook.
+While a majority of Kashmiri Shia scholars adhered to the Usuli school, Awadh was gradually transforming from an Akhbari to an Usuli outlook.
 Kashmiri Shia scholars played an important role in this transformation, and were deeply respected at the court of the Awadh.
-In this religious background, according to Jaun Cole labelling someone as a Akhbari was a preferred method used by ambitious ulema in Faziabad, vying for patronage, against scholars who, had gained renown and might become a source for emulation for the laity, they smeared him as a Sufi or an Akhbari.
-In the struggle between Akhbari and Usuli school, Muqim’s students were able to advance the case of Usuli’s.
+In this religious background, according to Jaun Cole labelling someone as an Akhbari was a preferred method used by ambitious ulema in Faziabad, vying for patronage, against scholars who, had gained renown and might become a source for emulation for the laity, they smeared him as a Sufi or an Akhbari.
+In the struggle between Akhbari and Usuli school, Muqim's students were able to advance the case of Usuli's.
 It was this network of his student who helped in transforming the socio-political landscape of not only Kashmir but also major Shia dominated areas of South Asia.
 Foremost amongst them was his student, companion and near relative, Sayyid Safdar Shah b.
 Salih Rizvi al Qummi (d.
-1255AH/ 1839CE).Safdar would succeed Muqim as the pre-eminent Shia scholar of Kashmir, and migrate from his hereditary seat at Haigam to the Nabidpora, the mohalla where Muqim used to stay and preach.
+1255AH/ 1839CE).
+Safdar would succeed Muqim as the pre-eminent Shia scholar of Kashmir, and migrate from his hereditary seat at Haigam to the Nabidpora, the mohalla where Muqim used to stay and preach.
 His children would migrate to Awadh, strengthening the traditions of Shia scholarship in much of North India.
-Another of Muqim’s student, Mulla Fazal Ansari would eventually succeed Safdar in Kashmir, establishing the Ansari family in the Srinagar as a family wielding both religious and eventually political authority of the community.A major figure who would help in creating the political background for this Shia revival in Kashmir, was another of Muqim’s student, the courtier Mulla Hakim Muhammad Azim-al Din.
-In Punjab one of Muqim’s student, Mulla Mahdi Khatai settled down in the city of Lahore.
+Another of Muqim's student, Mulla Fazal Ansari would eventually succeed Safdar in Kashmir, establishing the Ansari family in the Srinagar as a family wielding both religious and eventually political authority of the community.
+A major figure who would help in creating the political background for this Shia revival in Kashmir, was another of Muqim's student, the courtier Mulla Hakim Muhammad Azim-al Din.
+In Punjab one of Muqim's student, Mulla Mahdi Khatai settled down in the city of Lahore.
 His student, Khan Bahadur Allama Sayyid Rajab Ali Shah Naqvi, ‘re-orientated Shi’i scholarship and religious life in nineteenth century Panjab.’